Practical graph signal sampling with log-linear size scaling

-The first step towards a greedy incremental vertex selection is estimating the two components, $\norm{\mathbf{d}_v}^2$ and $\mathbf{d}_v^\transp \lpDmam{}\allowbreak(\lpDmam^\transp\lpDmam{})^{-1}\allowbreak\lpDmam^\transp \mathbf{d}_v$, of the multiplicative update.
-The first term $\norm{\mathbf{d}_v}^2$ is the squared coherence introduced in \cite{puy2016random}, which is estimated here using the same techniques as in \cite{puy2016random}.
 For the second term, the projection interpretation of \eqref{eq:projInterpret} will be useful to develop approximations to reduce complexity.
 Additionally, we will make use of the following property of our bandlimited space to develop an approximation. \begin{lemma} The space of bandlimited signals $\spn(\mathbf{U}_{\mathcal{R}})$ equipped with the dot product is a reproducing kernel Hilbert space (RKHS). \end{lemma} \begin{proof}

 Defining the inner product for signals $\mathbf{f},\mathbf{g}\in \spn(\allowbreak\mathbf{U}_{\mathcal{R}})$ as $\inner{\mathbf{f}}{\mathbf{g}}=\sum_i f_i g_i$, $\spn(\mathbf{U}_{\mathcal{R}})$ is a Hilbert space.
 A Hilbert space further needs an existing reproducing kernel to be an RKHS.
 Towards that end, consider a mapping to our bandlimited space $\phi:\mathbb{R}^n \rightarrow \spn(\mathbf{U}_{\mathcal{R}})$ given as: